Owens Park: History

 A 2001 plan by the University of Manchester to demolish the tower in 2004 was subsequently abandoned as a result of protests by current and past residents.
 In 2005 a refurbishment programme was planned.
 It was announced in 2014 that Owens Park is due to be demolished as part of the plans to redevelop the Fallowfield Campus with brand new student accommodation.

 In 2021, the halls closed as part of a wider ongoing regeneration of the Fallowfield Campus, with the halls delisted for incoming students beginning that year.
+In early 2024, planning permission for the £400m redevelopment was given the green light, and it was confirmed that Owens Park would be demolished.

 Organisation

 Owens Park comprised five main residential blocks (Tower, Tree Court, Green Court, Little Court, and the Mall), an entertainment block (referred to as "The OP"), where the weekly Owens Park BOP ('Big Old Party') used to take place, and an administration/library block.
 It also contained a computer cluster available to all students of the University.

 The residential blocks were internally sub-divided into 'houses', each housing approximately 30-40 students.
 In the past, Tree Court was exclusively female, whilst the other blocks housed only male students.
 All block were of mixed sex, though any given floor in a house was single sex with exception to the tower.
 Each house had a supervising tutor and a common room.
 Each floor in a house had its own bathroom and kitchen.
 The halls were catered during the week.

 There were generally rivalries between adjacent houses and other halls of residence, these were contested in sporting events such as football as each halls of residence generally have a team.
 Football matches are held each Wednesday and the occasional Saturday (for cup matches).

 Owens Park Students' Association (OPSA) organised leisure and sporting activities, and was run by a committee formed of students who lived the hall.